 Suit

-An important thing to remember about your suit is its cut: even in an appropriately dark color, a super-slim or horrendously baggy suit is inappropriate as it calls attention to yourself at a time when it’s very uncouth to do so.
+An important thing to remember about your suit is its cut: even in an appropriately dark color, a super-slim or horrendously baggy suit is inappropriate, as it calls attention to yourself at a time when it’s very uncouth to do so.
 Here’s a quick visual refresher on proper fit:

 Shirt

 A simple white or blue barrel cuff shirt is appropriate.
 French cuffs are formal, but too flashy for a funeral.
-Ensure that it’s properly ironed or steamed, fits well, and is in good condition.

 Shoes